SUMTRAIC (SUMmer TRAIning Course) in plasma physics

 SOL current measurements thanks to a five-segment floating divertor tile.

-The next school will be organized from 26 August to 6 September 2019.
+The next school will be organized in 2020.
 See full information here.